 In April 2004, historian and Brentwood neighbor John Leffler and I interviewed J. D. Harper, longtime owner of Crestview Pharmacy, 7100 Woodrow Avenue, Austin, Texas.
 Below are excerpts from the interview (with my notes in brackets).
 After J. D.’s death on Friday, May 11, 2012, in Austin, his sons Jerry and David continued to operate the pharmacy until February 28, 2017.
 More about Mr. Harper here.
 John Leffler passed away in 2015.
-More about John here and in an article by his son David. — Susan Burneson
+More about John here and in a warm remembrance by his son David. — Susan Burneson

 ROOTS IN AUSTIN